The Inground Pool Pop Up: What It Is, Why It Happens, and How to Prevent It

 Believe it or not, your pool actually has built-in protectors against the pop up nightmare: hydrostatic pressure relief valves.
 I know, they have a pretty intimidating name.
 But they’re on your team here.

 When you look at your pool, you’ll see one or more white rings embedded in the floor.
+These valves are typically located at the deepest point of the pool, which is the most vulnerable area for pressure buildup.
 Under that, they’re threaded into a slotted pipe, which runs along the floor of the pool and connects to a gravel pit underground.

 These little guys are important because, unseen to us, there might be water that has accumulated under your pool.
+In the case of high ground water pressure, it is correct to open the relief valve to prevent damage.
 If this water under the pool doesn’t have the weight of water in your pool to keep it down, the pressure will cause your pool floor to pop up.
 Pull these valves, and the water under your pool will come up into your pool, the pressure will be relieved, and you’re even further from any possibility of the pool pop up.

 So how can you open these valves?
 Well, first wait for the right time: you only want to open them when the pool is mostly drained.
 When your pool is ready, just use a hammer and chisel to break and remove the plaster inside the valve cap.
 Once you do that, you’ll see a threaded plug.
 Use pliers to turn that plug counterclockwise and it’ll come right up, and you’ll probably see water come up into the pool immediately.
 When you’re ready to refill the pool, replace the valves with either a new valve plug or the old one, depending on how hard you used that chisel to get it off.
 To prevent leaking, put Teflon tape on the threads before twisting them into place.